daaain/browser-llm-script-interaction-extension/README.md

 ## Quick Start

-Ready-to-use extension builds are available in the releases section.
+Currently there aren't ready-to-use extension builds.

 For development setup, see [DEVELOPMENT.md](DEVELOPMENT.md).

-If you want to see a quick demo, go to Google.com and type `click Reject All, search fluffy robots, and tell me which 3 are the most popular`
+Once you got the extension running, if you want to see a quick demo go to Google.com and type `click Reject All, search fluffy robots, and tell me which 3 are the most popular`

 ## Installation